 You should not re-run the install program to add a new Brother Internet Port.
-Instead, press the Start button, select Settings, and open the Printers window.
+Instead, click the Start button, select Settings, and open the Printers window.
 Click on the icon of a printer that is using BIP, select File from the menu bar, and then choose Properties.
-Click on the Details (Ports on Windows® NT) tab and push the Add Port button.
+Click on the Details (Ports on Windows NT® 4.0, Windows® 2000/XP) tab and click the Add Port button.

 In the Add Port dialog, select the Other radio button (Windows® 95/ 98/Me only) and then Brother Internet Port.
-Click OK (New Port on Windows® NT) and it will give you the Port Name text box.
+Click OK (New Port on Windows NT® 4.0, Windows® 2000/XP) and it will give you the Port Name text box.
 Any unique name can be given here as long as it starts with "BIP" and another port does not already exist with the same name.